grofers/legend/docs/writing-input-file.md

 # Writing input file for legend

 For legend, every input file correlates to _one_ Grafana dashboard.
-Every dashboard represts one [service](#service) which is built up of multiple [components](#components).
+Every dashboard represents one [service](#service) which is built up of multiple [components](#components).

 The input file must be written in [yaml](#yaml) format

 ## Service

-The construct of service is similar to the application for which the dashboard is being built for.
+The construct of service is similar to the application for which the dashboard is being built.

 ## Components

-These are discrete components which the application is using to provide the service.
+These are discrete components that the application is using to provide the service.
 Simply put - this can be all the tech stack of the application's architecture.
 Examples of components - SQS, ALB, Consul, EC2, etc.

 ## Metric library

-A core feature of Legend is that it creates dashboards with pre filled metrics.
+A core feature of Legend is that it creates dashboards with pre-filled metrics.
 All those metrics' filters and config are stored in [metric library](../legend/metrics_library/metrics).
-Every file in this folder represents the default metrics which are plotted for that component.
+Every file in this folder represents the default metrics that are plotted for that component.
 The default alerting configuration is also defined in the same file.

-The metrics here have been coallated using standard industry practices, you can find some of the references here:
+The metrics here have been collated using standard industry practices, you can find some of the references here:

 * https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/